Meghan Markle And Prince Harry’s Secret African Honeymoon Details Revealed

 Prince Harry and Meghan Markle may have done the impossible.
 The royal newlyweds have seemingly pulled off a secret honeymoon without being spotted.
 A source confirmed to E!
 News that sometime in the month after Harry and Meghan’s high-profile wedding, the lovebirds snuck away for a private honeymoon and were undetected by paparazzi.
 The insider revealed that Prince Harry and Duchess Meghan did not visit Canada or Ireland, as was widely reported.
 Instead, the couple reportedly traveled into East Africa and visited more than two countries during their journey.

-Meghan and Harry’s outdoor African adventures are said to have ranged from rugged safaris and other outdoor activities to simply relaxing out in the sun, hence Meghan’s tan at the Queen’s annual birthday parade, Trooping The Colour, last weekend.
+Meghan and Harry’s outdoor African adventures are said to have ranged from rugged safaris and other outdoor activities to simply relaxing out in the sun, hence Meghan’s tan at the queen’s annual birthday parade, Trooping The Colour, last weekend.
 The source told E! the couple’s honeymoon was “the perfect break and blend of their passions.”

 Meghan Markle and Prince Harry didn’t leave for their honeymoon immediately after their May 19 royal wedding.
 After taking care of their first official engagements as a married couple, the newlyweds reportedly slipped away undetected for some much-needed alone time.
 It’s no surprise that Kensington Palace, known for its social media blasts, kept the royal couple’s honeymoon news under wraps.